Connect with us

 “I’m not even sure a selectman needs to be on the commission,” she said.
 “I don’t think you will get a very robust participation from an ex-officio member who can’t comment or vote.”

-Park and Recreation Chairman Rufus P. de Rahm, who was previously the Board of Selectmen’s liaison, said it would be frustrating.
+Park and Recreation Chairman Rufus P. de Rham, who was previously the Board of Selectmen’s liaison, said it would be frustrating.
 He noted that in the commission’s constitution it specifies that no member can be a paid member of any other board.
 Worthington said the selectmen receive a stipend, not a salary.

-Commission members batted around the pros and cons of having a selectman as a “silent witness” who would act as a conduit to the selectmen, but de Rahm said, “I don’t think I would have participated as much if I felt like a conduit.”
+Commission members batted around the pros and cons of having a selectman as a “silent witness” who would act as a conduit to the selectmen, but de Rham said, “I don’t think I would have participated as much if I felt like a conduit.”

 Others observed that Recreation Director Matt Busse works in town hall and can transmit information to the selectmen.